buttonsrtoys/registrar/ROADMAP.md

     'listenTo<MyModel>(context: context)' did not find an inherited model in the widget tree.
     However, one was found in the registry.
-Did you mean to call 'listenTo<MyModel>()' (without "context") instead?
+Did you mean to call 'listenTo<MyModel>()' (without "context")?

 ## Revisit the 'instance' parameter name?

-May be confused with other uses of "instance", like GetIt.instance.
+Maybe confused with other uses of "instance", like GetIt.instance.
 Maybe "object" or "data"?

+Maybe OK in the context of the "builder" parameter.

 ## Observer.register could be made lazy